demhademha/tweak-development-guide/chapter-2.md

-# Learning the terminal
+# Chapter 2 - Learning the terminal

-## Here's a joke for you
-Why do people always miss their planes?
+Here's a joke for you: Why do people always miss their planes?
 Keep reading to find the answer.

 ## What is a terminal?
 A terminal is often a black screen with white text.
 It allows us to directly interact with our device, so that we don't need to use an app.